koudyk/intro_git_github/introduction_to_git_and_github_2021-06-08.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 ## What does all this *actually* look like?

-- commits: what are they under the hood ?
+Commits: what are they under the hood ?

 - Commits are "hashes".
 You take hashes of files, hashes of the directories, and then hash these hashes !